teraspora/slack-questions-ci/slack_good_answers.md

 ## Finally...

+You should definitely read the [Code Institute Slack Community Guidelines](https://codeinstitute.net/code-conduct-slack-community/), which has great advice about using the channels and asking for help.
 For examples of good questions, look on Stack Overflow for questions with hundreds of upvotes.

-And When people help you, remember that acknowledgement costs little and increases the amount of joy in the world!
+Also, when people help you, remember that acknowledgement costs little and increases the amount of joy in the world!